tgvashworth/distra/README.md

 # distra

 Use distra to give serve static directories while developing, and to give servers running on your computer nice URLs.
+It also rewrites your hostsfile so you never have worry.

 Set up hosts (urls) and routes (directories or proxy targets (moar urls)) using JSON, and then feel like a boss.